aredshaw/CodePractice/README.md

 # CodePractice
 I have written these code samples on my own while learning each respective language.
-While I feel most comfortable with Java and Python, I have some familiarity with JavaScript as well.
+While I have spent the most time with Java and Python, I have some experience writing JavaScript as well.

 Each small program can be found in the directory labeled according to programming language.